BioJulia/PopGen.jl/docs/getting_started/comparison.md

 ### Loading in data

-Since `gulfsharks` is shamelessly provided in PopGen.jl, we simply invoke the `gulfsharks()` command in Julia.
-If you would like to try this yourself in R, find the `gulfsharks.gen` file in the package repository under `/data/data/gulfsharks.gen`.
-It will print out the input filename several times, which is omitted below for clarity.
-Since the file importer now uses CSV.jl to read in the file, there are two steps of the genepop parser that are multithreaded.
-However, the majority of the data parsing (formatting the raw data into a correct PopObj structure) occurs using a single thread.
+Since `gulfsharks` is shamelessly provided in PopGen.jl, we will just load it with `genepop()`.
+If you would like to try this yourself in R, find the `gulfsharks.gen` file in the package repository under `/data/source/gulfsharks.gen`.
+Since the file importer now uses CSV.jl to read files, there is one step of the genepop parser that is multithreaded.
+However, the majority of the data parsing (formatting the raw data into a correct PopData structure) occurs using a single thread.
 This R benchmark will take a few minutes.
 Consider making some tea while you wait.

 <Tabs
   defaultValue="j"